pgrit/TinyEmbree/README.md

 # TinyEmbree

 A very simple C# wrapper around the [Embree](https://www.embree.org/) ray tracing kernels.
 Currently only supports simple triangle meshes with no motion blur etc.
-Embree and our wrapper are automatically compiled for x86-64 Windows, Linux, and macOS, with support for AVX and AVX2.
+Embree and our wrapper are automatically compiled for x86-64 Windows, Linux, and macOS with support for AVX and AVX2, and for arm64 macOS.
 On these platforms, you can directly use the [Nuget package](https://www.nuget.org/packages/TinyEmbree/).
-Other platforms need to compile from source, instructions are below.
+Other platforms need to compile both Embree and our C++ wrapper code from source, instructions are below.

 ## Usage example